 “You never wanted to see me again,” she rectified with a snort.
 “Isn’t that why you left?”

 Daniel moved away from her on the sofa and sighed.
 “You know what was going on,” he said.
 “You were sixteen and turning into a young woman and it wasn’t unnatural for a girl of your age to be enamoured with someone like me.
-It isn’t surprising for students to sometimes be infatuated with a teacher, but I never let it affect me.
-I know how to laugh it off.”
+It isn’t surprising for students to sometimes be infatuated with a teacher, but we know how to laugh it off.”

 “You didn’t laugh me off, though.”

 His chest tightened as he rose to his feet.
 Even without trying, he could recall every moment with pristine clarity.
 With Amelia in front of him again, the memories were uncomfortably real.
 He turned his back to the sofa, running a hand through his raven hair.

 “You were different,” he admitted with quiet hesitation.
 “You were not remotely like any other teenager.
 I was the director of music at your school for years but before I met you, I had no idea that a girl that young could be so mature or so knowledgeable.
 The kind of wisdom you brought to the table… it seemed you were an old woman trapped inside a young body.
 You were mentally stimulating.
 It never felt like talking to a kid.”

 “Yes, you were.”
 He looked at her over his shoulder.
 “You were a kid who didn’t know any better and I was a married man, who incidentally happened to be your teacher.
 I tried to gently discourage you, give you subtle hints that it wasn’t right, but you kept trying harder.”